5 Facts about Essiac Tea

 Essiac Tea may also be useful in protecting the liver.

 Essiac Tea is a long-discovered method of fighting cancer.
 It dates back to before the 1920s.

 Essiac is a product that is composed of four or more herbs, two of which — Sheep Sorrel and Burdock Root — are known to kill cancer cells.
 The other two herbs build the immune system and deal with detox and protecting the organs.

 While the basic components of Essiac are well known, the exact proportions of the herbs in Essiac are the matter of much speculation.
 The cancer patient should be far more concerned with the quality of the herbs, and the quality of the processing, than with the exact formula.
 Some brands have 4, 6 or 8 herbs (e.g. Flor-Essence has 8 herbs).
 The extra herbs won't hurt and may be of some help.
 But again, the quality of the herbs and the quality of the processing is the most important issue.

-It should be mentioned that it is the Sheep Sorrel that is the main cancer-killing herb in Essiac.
-Sheep Sorrel has been known about for more than a hundred years as a cancer-fighting herb.
+It should be mentioned that it is the Sheep Sorrel that is the main cancer-fighting herb in Essiac and has been recognized as such for more than a hundred years.